tiposapien/ollama_chat_app/README.md

 # Ollama Chat App

 A Flask-based chat interface leveraging **Socket.IO** for **streaming** responses from the **Ollama API**.
-This app in intended to run locally along side Ollama and allows users to interact with LLM models, maintain chat history, and manage conversation logs.
+This app in intended to be lightweight and run locally along side Ollama.
+It allows users to interact with LLM models, maintain chat history, and manage conversation logs.
 The Ollama CLI is still required to manage models.

 ## About the developer
 As a Data Engineer and Architect, web development falls in my 5th wheel of expertise.
 90% of the app was build in ChatGPT o1.